daniel5151/gdbstub/README.md

 ## `unsafe` in `gdbstub`

 `gdbstub` limits its use of `unsafe` to a bare minimum, with all uses of `unsafe` required to have a corresponding `// SAFETY` comment as justification.

+For those paranoid about trusting third-party unsafe code, `gdbstub` comes with an opt-in `paranoid_unsafe` feature, which enables `#![forbid(unsafe_code)]` on the entire `gdbstub` crate, swapping out all instances of `unsafe` code with equivalent (albeit less-performant) alternatives.

-The following list exhaustively documents all uses of `unsafe` in `gdbstub`.
+The following list exhaustively documents all uses of `unsafe` in `gdbstub`:

-`rustc` + LLVM do a pretty incredible job at eliding bounds checks... most of the time.
-Unfortunately, there are a few places in the code where the compiler is not smart enough to "prove" that a bounds check isn't needed, and a bit of unsafe code is required to remove those bounds checks.

-Enabling the `paranoid_unsafe` feature will swap out a handful of unsafe `get_unchecked_mut` operations with their safe equivalents, at the expense of introducing panicking code into `gdbstub`.
-This feature is **disabled** by default, as the unsafe code has been aggressively audited and tested for correctness.
-That said, if you're particularly paranoid about the use of unsafe code, enabling this feature may offer some piece of mind.

--   When no cargo features are enabled:
+- With `default` features
-    -   A few trivially safe calls to `NonZeroUsize::new_unchecked()` when defining internal constants.

--   When the `paranoid_unsafe` feature is enabled, the following `unsafe` code is _removed_:
+  - Don't emit provably unreachable panics
-    -   `src/protocol/packet.rs`: Swaps a couple slice-index methods in `PacketBuf` to use `get_unchecked_mut`.
-The public API of struct ensures that the bounds used to index into the array remain in-bounds.
+    -   `src/protocol/packet.rs`: Method in `PacketBuf` that use index using stored sub-`Range<usize>` into the buffer
-    -   `src/protocol/common/hex.rs`: Use an alternate implementation of `decode_hex_buf`/`decode_bin_buf` which uses unsafe slice indexing.
+    -   `src/protocol/common/hex.rs`: `decode_hex_buf`
+  - Don't emit large `match`-arm LUT
-    -   `src/common.rs`: Use a checked transmute to convert a `u8` to a `Signal`
+    - `src/common.rs`: Checked transmute of `u8` to `Signal`

 -   When the `std` feature is enabled:
     -   `src/connection/impls/unixstream.rs`: An implementation of `UnixStream::peek` which uses `libc::recv`.
-This manual implementation will be removed once [rust-lang/rust#76923](https://github.com/rust-lang/rust/issues/76923) is stabilized.
+Will be removed once [rust-lang/rust#76923](https://github.com/rust-lang/rust/issues/76923) stabilizes this feature in the stdlib.

 ## Writing panic-free code

 Ideally, the Rust compiler would have some way to opt-in to a strict "no-panic" mode.
 Unfortunately, at the time of writing (2022/04/24), no such mode exists.
 As such, the only way to avoid the Rust compiler + stdlib's implicit panics is by being _very careful_ when writing code, and _manually checking_ that those panicking paths get optimized out!

-And when I say "manually checking", I actually mean "reading through [generated assembly](example_no_std/dump_asm.sh)".
+And when I say "manually checking", I mean [checking generated asm output](example_no_std/dump_asm.sh).

 Why even go through this effort?

 - Panic infrastructure can be _expensive_, and when you're optimizing for embedded, `no_std` use-cases, panic infrastructure brings in hundreds of additional bytes into the final binary.
 - `gdbstub` can be used to implement low-level debuggers, and if the debugger itself panics, well... it's not like you can debug it all that easily!

-In conclusion, here is the `gdbstub` promise regarding panicking code:

-`gdbstub` will not introduce any additional panics into an existing binary, subject to the following conditions:
+As such, **`gdbstub` promises to introduce zero additional panics** into an existing project, subject to the following conditions:

-1. The binary is compiled in _release_ mode
+1. The binary is compiled in release mode
-    - Subject to the specific `rustc` version being used (as codegen and optimization can vary wildly between versions)
+    - \*subject to the specific `rustc` version being used (codegen and optimization vary between versions)
-    - _Note:_ different hardware architectures may be subject to different compiler optimizations.
+    - \*different hardware architectures may be subject to different compiler optimizations
-      - At this time, only `x86` has been confirmed panic-free
+      - i.e: at this time, only `x86` is actively tested to be panic-free
 2. `gdbstub`'s `paranoid_unsafe` cargo feature is _disabled_
+   - LLVM is unable to omit certain `panic` checks without requiring a bit of `unsafe` code
-   - See the [`unsafe` in `gdbstub`](#unsafe-in-gdbstub) section for more details.
+   - See the [`unsafe` in `gdbstub`](#unsafe-in-gdbstub) section for more details
 3. The `Arch` implementation being used doesn't include panicking code
    - _Note:_ The arch implementations under `gdbstub_arch` are _not_ guaranteed to be panic free!
    - If you do spot a panicking arch in `gdbstub_arch`, consider opening a PR to fix it

-If you're using `gdbstub` in a no-panic project and found that `gdbstub` has introduced some panicking code, please file an issue!
+If you're using `gdbstub` in a no-panic project and have determined that `gdbstub` is at fault for introducing a panicking code path, please file an issue!

 ## Future Plans + Roadmap to `1.0.0`